 Apprenticeships.scot is designed to be used by as many people as possible.
 The text should be clear and simple to understand.
 You should be able to:

-All videos hosted on the site have been transcribed and subtitled.
-They are available within the video player by pressing the CC button or selecting the Subtitles icon on YouTube.
+• watch all videos hosted on the site with subtitles, available within the video player by pressing the CC button

 There’s support available to make your computer, mobile phone and tablet easier to use – this includes zooming, changing contrast and text and much more: